NZ Muse

 Speaking of … Cars are expensive.
 Car registration is pricey ($300 plus for a year) and motorbikes even more so.
 Insurance, too (more than $1k a year for full coverage for our 1998 car, worth $5-6k.
 Downgrading that next renewal).
 Petrol is now $2.20 a litre.

 Wages tend to be low; taxes run from 10.5% to 33%.
+Getting paid weekly is quite common, especially in more blue collar industries, and government/student benefits are paid weekly.
 We get four weeks of annual leave every year and our retirement scheme, Kiwisaver (recently introduced) is optional – if you are enrolled, your employer has to chip in and the government puts in a little every year as well.
 It’s common for people to take off overseas (usually the UK, sometimes Australia) shortly after graduation to spend a few years abroad working and travelling.

 Food, on the other hand… I used to get frustrated with comments on my grocery posts.
 No, I can’t cut costs any lower.
 Yes, this is what food costs.
-I shop at the cheapest supermarket, and try to get to separate butcher and grocer.
+I shop at the cheapest supermarket, and try to get to the butcher and grocer separately.
 Let’s go over a few supermarket staples (ranges vary based on season/brand/sales)

 There are great local farmer’s markets, and also lots of Asian grocery shops, thankfully.

 When I first started working at a cafe in high school, a basic flat white cost about $3.50.
 Now coffees are closer to $5.
 Expect to pay $15-20 for brunch/breakfast out.
-At Subway, the six-inch sub of the day is $3.90 and meals at McDonalds and the like are around $8ish.
+At Subway, the six-inch sub of the day is $5 and meals at McDonalds and the like are around $8ish.
 A beer in town will be close to $10, a cocktail closer to $20.
-We do have good bakeries and fish and chip shops, amazing seafood depending on where you are and our dairy products are second to none.
+We do have good bakeries and fish and chip shops, amazing seafood depending on where you are and our dairy is second to none.
 And if you can find a good pie these days, well, then you’ve just experienced a key slice of kiwi life.
+We have a ton of great Asian food but no good Mexican food (sadface).
+And while you can get pizza delivered, food delivery overall is not very common here.

 What else?
 Clothes are expensive and poor quality.
 Electronics are expensive.
 Well, everything, really, as we’re so far away from everywhere else and don’t make any of this ourselves.
-We have data caps and horribly slow internet (even Stephen Fry says so); mobile calls and data are expensive, hence texting still rules.
+We have horribly slow internet (even Stephen Fry says so) though at least unlimited internet plans have finally arrived; mobile calls and data are expensive, hence texting still rules.

 Anything I’ve missed?